Tommy Adams | Director

 Quentin McDowell | Assistant Director

-Quentin McDowell is currently the Assistant Head of School for Enrollment at Mercersburg Academy (PA) and has worked as a teacher, coach, and administrator in independent schools for the past 14 years.
+Quentin McDowell is currently the Associate Head of School for External Relations at Mercersburg Academy (PA) and has worked as a teacher, coach, and administrator in independent schools for the past 14 years.
 Quentin is a regular presenter at national conferences (TABS, IECA, The Enrollment Management Association, and CASE-NAIS).
-He has served on both The Enrollment Management Association and CASE-NAIS Annual Conference Planning Committees and is a founding cohort leader at the Future Leaders Institute.
+He has served on both The Enrollment Management Association and CASE-NAIS Annual Conference Planning Committees and is a co-founder and cohort leader at the Future Leaders Institute.
 A graduate of Holderness School in New Hampshire, Quentin started his professional career in coaching education as an Education Program Coordinator at the United Soccer Coaches Association.
 A graduate of Muhlenberg College (PA), he also holds a master's degree in Educational Leadership and Administration from George Washington University.

 Carinne has over 30 years of experience working in a variety of educational institutions, ranging in grades from preschool to higher education.
 Originally from New York, Carinne began her career in education working in admission for David Erdmann at Rollins College (FL), her alma mater.
 She worked for 25 years at The Buckley School in Sherman Oaks, California, a K-12 independent school, where she served as Director of Admission and Financial Aid and then as Senior Director of Professional Development for The Enrollment Management Association (formerly SSATB), before returning to schools.
 Carinne now serves as the Director of Enrollment at St. Matthew’s School in Pacific Palisades, California, a co-ed Preschool-Grade 8 independent school.